 Sida's work in Kosovo

-Approximately one third of Kosovo's population lives in poverty, making the country one of Europe’s poorest.
-Sida's support for human rights, democratisation and sustainable development is intended to create the conditions for this young nation to strengthen ties with the European Union.
+Around a third of Kosovo's population live in poverty, making it one of the poorest countries in Europe.
+Sida's support for human rights, democratisation and sustainable development aims to create the conditions for the young country to move closer to the EU.

 Progress has been made

 Kosovo has had the highest economic growth in the region for a decade 1.
 However, the Covid-19 pandemic caused a halt in economic development in 2020.2

 More money for schools and healthcare

 In 2018, a new property tax law was introduced that improves local government finances and provides more money for important sectors such as schools and healthcare.3

 Stronger rights for the people

 International conventions on human rights, gender equality and non-discrimination have been written into Kosovo’s constitution.

 More people have found life difficult on account of the Covid-19 pandemic.
 The economy has weakened and many people are unemployed and have lower incomes.
 The country’s economy does not contribute to equitable social development.4